MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 ### Task 3 - Share a recommended action

 Share a Microsoft Secure Score recommended action.
 In this task you'll post the action on a Teams channel.
 By posting it on Teams, users on the channel will see a notice but will not have access to the data source to edit the status or manage the action.
-Only Joni Shermann who is a member of the Teams channel and has role permissions can access the recommended action.
+Only Joni Sherman who is a member of the Teams channel and has role permissions can access the recommended action.

 1. You should still be logged into Microsoft Defender XDR portal.